September 28 - December 28, 2019

-Centering around the main exhibition at 516 ARTS, the regional collaboration features public programs including educational talks, forums, workshops, performances and outdoor activities presented by partner venues across state borders and the US/Mexico border as well as across disciplines spanning the arts, science, technology, and environmental activism.
-These programs take place in Colorado, New Mexico, Texas and Northern Mexico, where partners have been invited to develop their own programming that brings together art and environment to raise awareness and generate activism around species in peril in our region.
-516 ARTS is publishing and distributing a map/calendar to all of these activities, which will be available in this August, and is coordinating an awareness campaign to showcase this project as a model for regional collaboration around environmental issues.
+Centering around the main exhibition at 516 ARTS, the regional collaboration featured public programs including educational talks, forums, workshops, performances and outdoor activities presented by partner venues across state borders and the US/Mexico border as well as across disciplines spanning the arts, science, technology, and environmental activism.
+These programs took place in Colorado, New Mexico, Texas and Northern Mexico, where partners had been invited to develop their own programming that brings together art and environment to raise awareness and generate activism around species in peril in our region.
+516 ARTS published and distributed a map/calendar to all of these activities and coordinated an awareness campaign to showcase this project as a model for regional collaboration around environmental issues.

 ARTISTS, SPEAKERS & PARTNERS:

-Exhibition artists include: Michael Berman; Kaitlin Bryson & Hollis Moore; laura c carlson; Agnes Chavez; Suzi Davidoff; Catalina Delgado Trunk; Marissa Demarco, Dylan McLaughlin & Jessica Zeglin; Jessica Gross; Cannupa Hanska Luger; c marquez; Daisy Quezada; Nicasio Romero; and Mary Tsiongas & Jennifer Owen-White.
+Exhibition artists included: Michael Berman; Kaitlin Bryson & Hollis Moore; laura c carlson; Agnes Chavez; Suzi Davidoff; Catalina Delgado Trunk; Marisa Demarco, Dylan McLaughlin & Jessica Zeglin; Nina Elder; Jessica Gross; Cannupa Hanska Luger; c marquez; Ruben Olguin; Zeke Peña; Daisy Quezada; Nicasio Romero; Marcia I. Santos; Janette Terrazas; and Mary Tsiongas & Jennifer Owen-White.
 Additional speakers include: Michael Berman, exhibiting artist; León De la Rosa, PhD and Ma.
-Eugenia Hernández, , PhD, professors in the Visual Arts Program at Universidad Autónoma de Ciudad-Juárez; and Sam Truett, PhD, borderlands historian at UNM, among others.
+Eugenia Hernández, PhD, professors in the Visual Arts Program at Universidad Autónoma de Ciudad-Juárez; and Sam Truett, PhD, borderlands historian at UNM, among others.
 Partners in New Mexico include: the Art & Ecology Program at UNM; Bernalillo County Public Art Program, Flower Hill Institute, Roswell Museum, STEMarts Lab & BIO STEAM Lab (Taos), The Taos Land Trust, University Art Museum at NMSU (Las Cruces) and Valle de Oro National Wildlife Refuge (Albuquerque).
 Partners in Mexico include: Universidad Autónoma de Ciudad-Juárez and El Museo Contemporáneo de Ciudad- Juárez.
 Partners in Texas include: Ballroom Marfa, El Paso Museum of Art and The Rubin Center for the Visual Arts at UTEP.
 Our partner in Colorado is RedLine Contemporary Art Center (Denver).
 And our lead national environmental partner is the Center for Biological Diversity.